-5. Secure the two wing mounting screws, from the small parts bag, into the wing as shown in the above photograph.
+☐ 3.
+Secure the two wing mounting screws into the wing as shown in the above photograph.
 Do not overtighten them.

 INSTALL THE PROPELLERS

 ☐ 1.
 Press the propellers onto the motors.
 To prevent the props from binding, be sure to leave a small space (about the same thickness of a penny), between the propellers and the back of the motor covers.